What is Health?

 First it was the physicians, mostly male, and more recently, the product manufacturers have controlled the very definitions of health and disease, which in turn, determine treatments.
 To say evidence-based medicine is skewed is an understatement.

 While I’d argue that we have to re-frame the entire conversation about women’s health and include more voices in that conversation, voices that may not have been heard previously.
-I’d also argue that we’re never going remove biases from research and decisions about health and disease, but we can understand them and maybe even use them more effectively.
+I would also argue that we are never going remove biases from research and decisions about health and disease, but we can understand them and maybe even use them more effectively.

 Revisiting the Foundations of Maternal Health – Enter Obstetrics